davidhu2000/youtube_desktop/README.md

 Please click [here](https://github.com/davidhu2000/youtube_desktop/issues/new) to report an issue or request a new feature.

+See [Git Instructions](docs/git_instructions) for steps on how to pull remote branches and fast forward branches that are behind the master.

 # Technologies

 - [Electron](https://electron.atom.io/) - Electron allows for building cross platform desktop applications using JavaScript, HTML, and CSS